-- b) Assessment, selection and appointment subject to approval of the Chair under c) - The full list of nominees will be considered by a panel convened by the Chief Executive - The panel will assess the suitability of the nominees against the requirements of the role (published before the nomination process is initiated) and will confirm that nominees meet the requirements set out in clause 3.6.2 and 3.6.3 - In the event that there is more than one suitable nominee the panel will select the most suitable for appointment - c) Chair's approval - The Chair will determine whether to approve the appointment of the most suitable nominee as identified under b) - 3.6.6 The term of office for this Partner Member will be 3 years and the total number of terms they may serve is 3 terms.

-3.7 Partner Member - Providers of Primary Medical Services

-- 3.7.1 This Partner Member is jointly nominated by providers of primary medical services for the purposes of the health service within the ICB area, and that are primary medical services contract holders responsible for the provision medical services contract holders responsible for the provision of essential services, within core hours to a list of registered persons for whom the ICB has core responsibility. - 3.7.2 The list of relevant providers of primary medical services for this purpose is published as part of the Governance Handbook.
-The list will be kept up to date but does not form part of this Constitution
+- 3.5.5 The appointment process will be as follows: - a) Joint Nomination: - When a vacancy arises, each eligible organisation listed at 3.5.1.a will be invited to make one nomination - Eligible organisations may nominate individuals from their own organisation or another organisation - All eligible organisations will be requested to confirm whether they jointly agree to nominate the whole list of nominated individuals, with a failure to confirm within 5 working days being deemed to constitute agreement.
+If they do agree, the list will be put forward to step b) below.
+If they do not the nomination process will be re-run until majority acceptance is reached on the nominations put forward - b) Assessment, selection and appointment subject to approval of the Chair under c) - The full list of nominees will be considered by a panel convened by the Chief Executive - The panel will assess the suitability of the nominees against the requirements of the role (published before the nomination process is initiated) and will confirm that nominees meet the requirements set out in clause 3.5.2 and 3.5.3 - In the event that there is more than one suitable nominee the panel will select the most suitable for appointment - c) Chair's approval - The Chair will determine whether to approve the appointment of the most suitable nominee as identified under b) - 3.5.6 The term of office for this Partner Member will be 3 years and the total number of terms they may serve is 3 terms. - 3.6 Partner Member Providers of Primary Medical Services. - 3.6.1 This Partner Member is jointly nominated by providers of primary medical services for the purposes of the health service within the ICB area, and that are primary medical services contract holders responsible for the provision medical services contract holders responsible for the provision of essential services, within core hours to a list of registered persons for whom the ICB has core responsibility. - 3.6.2 The list of relevant providers of primary medical services for this purpose is published as art of the Governance Handbook.
+The list will be kept up to date but does not form part of this Constitution - 3.6.3 This member must fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria - a) Provider of primary care services in the Somerset system working as a GP in one of the practices in the ICB area.